 Georgia has experienced many political and socio-cultural changes during the 20th century.
-Those which occurred over the past 15 years were the result of revolution and conflict; the most recent in the territory of so-called South Ossetia, and the Abkhazian Autonomous Republic (August 2008).
+Those which occurred over the past 25 years were the result of revolution and conflict; the most recent in the territory of so-called South Ossetia, and the Abkhazian Autonomous Republic (August 2008).
 Given these developments, it has been extremely difficult to install a sustainable system of policy development.
 In the field of culture, it has indeed prevented the creation and implementation of a long-term cultural strategy.

-In October 2012 Parliamentary elections were held whereupon the power for the first time was handed over peacefully and now the process of cohabitation is implemented.
+In October 2012 Parliamentary elections were held whereupon the power for the first time was handed over peacefully.